boldflight/BibleConverter/test_EPUB/output/lev.md

 [41] (and I myself will walk in hostility against them and bring them into the land of their enemies), and then their uncircumcised hearts become humbled and they make up for their iniquities, [42] I will remember my covenant with Jacob and also my covenant with Isaac and also my covenant with Abraham, and I will remember the land.
 [43] The land will be abandoned by them in order that it may make up for its Sabbaths while it is made desolate without them, and they will make up for their iniquity because they have rejected my regulations and have abhorred my statutes.
-[44] In spite of this, however, when they are in the land of their enemies I will not reject them and abhor them to make a complete end of them, to break my covenant with them, for I am the Lord their God.
+[44] In spite of this, however, when they are in the land of their enemies I will not reject them and abhor them to make a complete end of them, to break my covenant with them, for I am the **Lord** their God.
 [45] I will remember for them the covenant with their ancestors whom I brought out from the land of Egypt in the sight of the nations to be their God.
-I am the Lord.’”
+I am the **Lord**.’”

 ### Summary Colophon

-[46] These are the statutes, regulations, and instructions which the Lord established between himself and the Israelites at Mount Sinai through Moses.
+[46] These are the statutes, regulations, and instructions which the **Lord** established between himself and the Israelites at Mount Sinai through Moses.

 ## Chapter 27

 ### Redemption of Persons Given as Votive Offerings

-[1] The Lord spoke to Moses:
+[1] The **Lord** spoke to Moses:
-[2] “Speak to the Israelites and tell them, ‘When a man makes a special votive offering based on the conversion value of a person to the Lord, [3] the conversion value of the male from twenty years old up to sixty years old is fifty shekels by the standard of the sanctuary shekel.
+[2] “Speak to the Israelites and tell them, ‘When a man makes a special votive offering based on the conversion value of a person to the **Lord**, [3] the conversion value of the male from twenty years old up to sixty years old is fifty shekels by the standard of the sanctuary shekel.
 [4] If the person is a female, the conversion value is thirty shekels.
 [5] If the person is from five years old up to twenty years old, the conversion value of the male is twenty shekels, and for the female ten shekels.